March 1 – October 31

 Reservations with payment are required by Monday, May 16.

-Only 4 spaces available, call to reserve your spot!
+Only 1 space left, call to reserve your spot!

 Join authors Tom Erlandson and Linda Swanson for a fabulous road trip around Chautauqua Lake, tracing the path of their book, Figure 8 the Lake: A Driving Tour featuring the History, the Science, and the Fun of the Beautiful Chautauqua Lake and highlighting recent changes.